Site icon Vern Bender

 5. Cosmological constant

-2. Ratio of masses for protons and electrons
+2. The ratio of masses for protons and electrons

 3. Velocity of light